-NOTE 3: For elderly housing dwelling units that are connected to the public sewerage system, one dwelling unit is allowed for each 15,000 square feet of buildable land area.
+NOTE 3: For aged-restricted dwelling units that are connected to the public sewerage system, one dwelling unit is allowed for each 15,000 square feet of buildable land area.
 Within the Resource Protection and Shoreland Overlay Zones, one dwelling unit is allowed for each 40,000 square feet of land within these zones.
-If the parking for the elderly units is encompassed within the building, the minimum required buildable land area per dwelling unit is reduced to 10,000 square feet, except in the Resource Protection and Shoreland Overlay Zones where the area per dwelling unit remains 40,000 square feet.
+If the parking for the aged-restricted units is encompassed within the building, the minimum required buildable land area per dwelling unit is reduced to 10,000 square feet, except in the Resource Protection and Shoreland Overlay Zones where the area per dwelling unit remains 40,000 square feet.

-(3).
-Retail use limitation
+(3) Retail use limitation

-Retail use, including parking areas and other supporting unvegetated areas for 16.4 Land Use Zones Regulations - Page 62 of 97 retail use, is limited to not more than 30% of the developable area of any lot or portion of a lot within the Mixed-Use Zone.
+Retail use, including parking areas and other supporting unvegetated areas for retail use, is limited to not more than 30% of the developable area of any lot or portion of a lot within the Mixed-Use Zone.

-(4).
-Mixed-use requirement
+(4) Mixed-use requirement